 Did you know that Toronto has its very own Flatiron Building like the one in NYC?
 It’s much smaller in size, but this is the OG flatiron building, predating the one in New York by 10 years!

 If you’re a bit of an animal lover like me, you’ll love Ripley’s Aquarium which hosts over 16,000 aquatic creatures – it’s a sure hit with kids and adults alike.

 Royal Ontario Museum

 Toronto’s weather can be pretty brutal sometimes, and museum hopping is a perfect indoor activity.
 So why not drop by Canada’s largest and one of North America’s largest museums?

 Another one for the animal lovers!
 And if you loooove animals, you’ll love that the Toronto Zoo is one of the most ethical zoos in the world.

-If you’re found yourself with awesome weather and the sunny sun sun out, please do yourself a favor and catch the first ferry out to Toronto Islands!
-It’s the perfect way to spend a couple hours, or even a whole day out.
-Here you’ll find biking trails, picnic spots and an amusement park for all ages.
+If you’ve found yourself with awesome weather and the sunny sun sun out, please do yourself a favor and catch the first ferry out to Toronto Islands!
+It’s the perfect way to spend a couple of hours, or even a whole day out.
+Here you’ll find biking trails, picnic spots, and an amusement park for all ages.
 You also get unobstructed views of the Toronto cityscape — magnifico!

-If you have an additional day in Toronto, you can’t miss a trip to the infamous Niagara Falls.
+If you have an additional day in Toronto, you can’t miss a trip to one of the Wonders of the World, Niagara Falls.
 It’s a quick 1-hour drive from Toronto, which makes it an easy day trip.
 The best part is, you get to experience the falls from the Canadian side, which most people agree is the better side 😉